itskalvik/blueos-ros2/README.md

 ## 📋 Prerequisites

 - A 64-bit version of [BlueOS](https://github.com/bluerobotics/BlueOS) is required.
-Get the latest image for Raspberry Pi from the [BlueOS releases](https://github.com/bluerobotics/BlueOS/releases/).
+Get the latest image for Raspberry Pi from [BlueOS releases](https://github.com/bluerobotics/BlueOS/releases/).

 ## 🧰 Installation